johnnatan-messias/research-proj-airdrop/README.md

 ---

-If you find it useful, please consider citing our academic peer-reviewed paper:
+If you find it useful, please consider citing our academic paper:

 ```
 @inproceedings{Messias@Airdrop25,